oracle/graalpython/docs/contributor/IMPLEMENTATION_DETAILS.md

 # Implementation Details

-### Abstract Operations on Python Objects
+## Abstract Operations on Python Objects

 Many generic operations on Python objects in CPython are defined in the header files `abstract.c` and `abstract.h`.
 These operations are widely used and their interplay and intricacies are the cause for the conversion, error message, and control flow bugs when not mimicked correctly.
 Our current approach is to provide many of these abstract operations as part of the `PythonObjectLibrary`.

+### Common operations in the PythonObjectLibrary

+The code has evolved over time, so not all built-in nodes are prime examples of messages that should be used from the PythonObjectLibrary.
+We are refactoring this as we go, but here are a few examples for things you can (or should soon be able to) use the PythonObjectLibrary for:

+ - casting and coercion to `java.lang.String`, array-sized Java `int`, Python index, fileno, `double`, filesystem path, iterator, and more
+ - reading the class of an object
+ - accessing the `__dict__` attribute of an object
+ - hashing objects and testing for equality
+ - testing for truthy-ness
+ - getting the length
+ - testing for abstract types such as `mapping`, `sequence`, `callable`
+ - invoking methods or executing callables
+ - access objects through the buffer protocol

+### PythonObjectLibrary functions with and without state

-Usually, this means there are at least two messages for each operation - one that takes a `ThreadState` argument, and one that doesn't.
+Usually, there are at least two messages for each operation - one that takes a `ThreadState` argument, and one that doesn't.
 The intent is to allow passing of exception state and caller information similar to how we do it with the `PFrame` argument even across library messages, which cannot take a VirtualFrame.

 All nodes that are used in message implementations must allow uncached usage.
 Often (e.g. in the case of the generic `CallNode`) they offer execute